 (Students must meet all requirements to be fully admitted.)

-- Required ACT/SAT or passing score on Praxis Series Core Academic Skills for Educators
+- Required passing ACT/SAT, or Praxis Series Core Academic Skills for Educators scores, or a previously-obtained bachelor's degree

 - 2.8 GPA overall and in teaching content area